pulijon/Sttcast/README.md

                         Directorio donde se encuentran los archivos de transcripción

 ```

-## Relevant searches with RAG
-### What is RAG?

-Retrieval-Augmented Generation (RAG) is a technology that combines the ability to retrieve information from large databases with natural language generation models.
-With RAG, a system can search for relevant fragments within a document corpus and generate rich, precise, and contextualized answers to user questions based on those fragments.

 ### Storage of Transcriptions

 Segments from transcriptions are stored both in a relational database (for structured management and conventional queries) and in a vector database (to enable efficient semantic searches using embeddings).